pixelnest/pixelnest.github.io/work/bulletml-for-unity/package-and-license/index.md

 </a>

 20$ is just the price of a few hours of work.
 We think that our plugin will save you much more time than that. ;)

+# Unity Asset Store agreement

+By using and buying stuffs on the Unity Asset Store (including _BulletML for Unity_), you have agreed to the [Asset Store Terms of Service and EULA](http://unity3d.com/company/legal/as_terms).
+This means that you cannot _"reproduce, duplicate, copy, sell, trade or resell any Asset that you have acquired from the Unity Asset Store for any purpose"_.